 - Students who are no longer interested should reply to the instructors and remove themselves from the waitlists.

-Unlike the earlier HASS-D lottery, there is no requirement that students attend the first class to secure places.
-However, many instructors may wait until after the first class to make offers and will gauge student interest based on who attends the first class.
+Many instructors will gauge student interest based on who attends the first class.
 Waitlisted students should attend the first class meeting if they are interested in the subjects, the subjects fit their schedules, and they have realistic chances of getting into the subjects.
-Likewise, students who have been scheduled into subjects are expected to show up or drop the subjects if they are no longer interested.
+Some instructors may email questions or additional expectations to students on the waitlist.

 Students should be particularly diligent to keep their waitlist choices up-to-date during the first week or two of classes when most offers will be made.
 While students may add and delete themselves from waitlists through Add Date (October 9), instructors determine when it is no longer appropriate to accept students into their classes.
 Please note that CI-HW instructors will not allow students to add these subjects after three class meetings.